domsteil/sgxjvm-public/docs/versions/1/source/rng-enclavelet.rst

 enclave must be signed by an Intel whitelisted key.
 Intel will revoke keys that are being used to create malware using SGX to implement CryptoLocker style viruses or avoid reverse engineering.

-.. warning:: Release mode has not been tested as of version 1.0-RC04.

 .. important:: Future versions of SGX support "flexible launch policy" which allows the owner of a machine to whitelist their own enclaves.
 Intel's own signing infrastructure will become used primarily for enclaves running on, e.g. consumer Windows machines.